11 October 2018

 New data has been presented on the predictive value of the new artificial intelligence tool, Ivy.
 Ivy has, through analysis of time lapse images of IVF embryos, been shown to predict which embryos have the highest likelihood of leading to a viable pregnancy.

 Aengus Tran, Chief Data Scientist at Harrison-AI and co-developer Dr Simon Cooke, Scientific Director at IVFAustralia, of Ivy, has presented the latest data on this system overnight at the American Society of Reproductive Medicine, in Denver.
-The significance of this work for the future of IVF has been recognised in the conference media release linked here.

 Time-lapse videos of thousands of embryos during their development were used to ‘train’ the Ivy AI without the potential for interference from human bias or subjective assessment.
 The viability of Ivy, AI has been further validated since our preclinical data were originally announced in June 2018.